 There are two configuration files for PHP that are used for the CLI and the Apache modules specifically.
 Change <version> to your specific version of PHP.

 The primary configuration file for PHP when executed from the CLI.
 It has no memory_limit at all and allows all functions (including POSIX PHP functions).

-The primary configuration file for PHP when ran from the Apache module.
-It has a memory_limit of 128MB and disallows all functions related to POSIX PHP functions for security and safety reasons.
+The primary configuration file for PHP when run from the Apache module.
+It has a memory_limit set and disallows all functions related to POSIX PHP functions for security and safety reasons.